Skip to content

 Requirements⚓︎

-Each override must contain the fields timezone, patch, and exactly one of either weekly, window, or cron.
+Each override must contain the fields timezone, patch, and exactly one of weekly, window, or cron.

 Field name Type Description